galaxyproject/galaxy-hub/content/news/2024-04-26-workflows-workflows-workflows/index.md

 ---
 title: "Workflows Workflows Workflows!"
 tease: "Comments, Embeds, Cards...
-Many new exiting features have arrived to Workflows.
+Many new exciting features have arrived in Galaxy Workflows.
 Let's have a look at what they are, do, and how you can use them to super-power your Workflow workflow"
 hide-tease: false
 authors: "Laila Los"
-date: "2024-03-27"
+date: "2024-04-26"
 tags: ["UI/UX", "highlight"]
 subsites: [global]
 ---

-In the past few updates to Galaxy, many exiting changes and additions have arrived to workflows.
+In the past few updates to Galaxy, many exciting changes and additions have arrived to workflows.

 In this article, we'd like to shine a spotlight on three of them, which we are particularly excited about!